 The differences, though, are arguably more telling than any similarity notable within the lines.
 This “lily… blows spotless white,” whereas the previous “rose… blushes rosy red.”
 Since “blows” is a more active verb than the reactive “blushes,” this shows independence and strength from “[t]he lily” that “[t]he rose” lacks.
 Rather than reacting, this “lily” is doing something that could, in turn, affect something else.

-Another interesting quality is that this “lily” “may stand upright.”
-While this might read as though the flower is given permission to do this, it stands to reason that Rossetti is instead saying this “lily” can make the decision to “stand upright” due to the amount of influence that was noted with the less reactive action of “blows” instead of “blushes.”
+Another interesting quality in ‘The Rose That Blushes Rosy Red’ is that this “lily” “may stand upright.”
+While this might read as though the flower is given permission to do this, it stands to reason that Rossetti is instead of saying this “lily” can make the decision to “stand upright” due to the amount of influence that was noted with the less reactive action of “blows” instead of “blushes.”
 This idea is at odds with the previous “rose” who “must hang her head” with no choice in the matter.
 Once more then, “[t]he lily” is the superior of the two since it has that choice through being able to decide if it wishes to “stand upright.”

-This, in essence, is the theme of the poem.
+This, in essence, is the theme of ‘The Rose That Blushes Rosy Red’.
 When all there is in a circumstance are the superficial qualities of beauty and romance, little substance is likely present.
 Rather, the situation is reactive, and the people included in the situation could be helpless to “stand upright” against it.
 But when there are deeper things at work beyond the “rosy red” of a “rose,” the circumstance—and the people involved—could be stronger.
 With this logic, “[t]he lily” is the flower to reflect in day to day life.

 About Christina Rossetti